 End /etc/syslog.conf

 EOF

-End /etc/syslog.conf

 '''

-6.57.3.
+6.56.3.
 Contents of Sysklogd

 Installed programs: klogd and syslogd

 klogd A system daemon for intercepting and logging kernel messages syslogd Logs the messages that system programs offer for logging.
 Every logged message contains at least a date stamp and a hostname, and normally the program's name too, but that depends on how trusting the logging daemon is told to be